Jasper Skytram: All You NEED to Know Before Visiting

 Weather For the Jasper SkyTram

-The downside to an advanced ticket purchase is you could be scheduled during bad weather.
+The downside to an advanced ticket purchase is that you could be scheduled during bad weather.
 Don’t worry if it’s cloudy, as it’s possible the cloud coverage is high enough to not affect the views over the mountains.
-However, it’s possible that cloud coverage may obscure the mountain top in a cloud.
+However, it’s possible that cloud coverage may obscure the entire mountaintop.

 If the weather is truly poor, you may be offered an opportunity to reschedule your date and time.
 To check on the views on top of the mountain, the Jasper SkyTram website operates a webcam so you can see the visibility.